Android system bars

 Together, the status bar and the navigation bar are called the system bars.
 They display important information such as battery level, the time, and notification alerts, and provide direct device interaction from anywhere.

 It's critical to take the prominence of system bars into account, whether you're designing UI for interactions with the Android OS, input methods, or other device capabilities.
-Keep system bars at the top of most layers to ensure they're accounted for.

 Figure 1: Images behind system bars